 With a hot air brush, you can dry and style your hair at the same time.
 Forget having to fiddle with a blow dryer and a round brush.
 A hot air brush does the work of both, making the job of getting ready in the morning a lot simpler.

 However, finding the right hot air brush for your hair is not so easy.
 With so many of these handy beauty tools on the market, how do you find the best hot air brush for you?

 If you’re ready to purchase a hot air brush, check out our five favorites and learn why we love them.
-If you want to know more, like what to look for when choosing a hot air brush and our styling tips, just keep reading.
+If you want to know more, our guide tells you what to look for when choosing a hot air brush and shares our styling tips.